dhh1128/codecraft.co/why-you-should-be-proficient-in-a-tool-like-vim-or-emacs.md

 They may understand some things better than I do.
 I'm not fully up-to-speed on html5, for example, and I never got around to mastering actionscript.
 My jquery kung fu is weak.

 However, I really, truly get what is happening under the layers that we've added in the past two decades, and there are lots of times when that knowledge pays off.
-I don't need WYSIWYG or wordpress themes to make html pretty (in fact, I detest their interference).
+I don't need WYSIWYG or wordpress themes to make html pretty (in fact, I dst their interference).
 I have an intuitive sense for when an ajax call is going to be inefficient.
 I know how caching proxies and http etags interact.

 Other engineers could tell similar stories from their own careers--about how they learned assembly first, and then migrated through C to C++--and how that foundation helps them write <a title="What Is “Good Code”?" href="what-is-good-code.md">better code</a> than a young upstart who learned first in C++.